mediahackday/roadtracking/README.md

 $ npm cache clean
 ```

-## Code Example
-tbd.

 ## Motivation
-This project were build with a team of six young innovators from all over Europe.
+This project was build with a team of six young innovators from all over Europe.
 We just met at the [Media Hack Day](http://www.mediahackday.com) in Berlin and formed the team.
 We scratched and developed the PointUp Webapp in between 24h.
-For Further Information just checkout our site on [hackerleague](https://www.hackerleague.org/hackathons/media-hack-day-connected-car/hacks/roadtracking).
+For Further Information just checkout our site on [Hackerleague](https://www.hackerleague.org/hackathons/media-hack-day-connected-car/hacks/roadtracking).

 ## API Reference
 tbd.